 A person who is sensitive or intolerant to lactose and casein may find that it is beneficial to use ghee as a substitute for butter.

-Ghee contains a fatty acid called butyrate acid.
-According to one study, butyrate acid plays an essential role in digestive health.
+Ghee contains a fatty acid called butyrate acid, which plays an essential role in digestive health.
 It may also have anti-inflammatory effects.

-However, different types of fat, including saturated fats, are essential for a healthful diet.
+However, fats are essential for a healthful diet.
 A person should limit their intake of saturated fats and increase their intake of monounsaturated and polyunsaturated fats, which are healthful fats.

 Good sources of healthful fats include fish, nuts, seeds, and olives.